-The municipality developed a Process Plan that was approved by council on the 29th August 2019 with resolution number 25/08/2019 and contains clear deliverables and specific timeframes.
+The municipality developed a Process Plan that was approved by council on the 26th August 2019 with resolution number 27/08/2021, for the current review a draft process plan was approved by Council on the 27th of July 2023, whilst a final one approved on the 31st of August 2023 (Council Resolution 33/08/2023), contains clear deliverables and specific timeframes.
 The purpose of the adopted Process Plan is to indicate and manage the planned activities and strategies that the municipality will follow to review the IDP and ensure that the annual budget is aligned to it.

 It also co-ordinates the planning cycle amongst other strategic processes within the municipality such as the budget, SDBIP and the annual report of the municipality.
-Furthermore this Process Plan facilitates improved co-ordination with the planning cycles of other spheres of government.
+Furthermore, this Process Plan facilitates improved co-ordination with the planning cycles of other spheres of government.
 It also identifies key role players such as the local communities, ward committees and other key municipal stakeholders that must be involved in the review of the IDP through an extensive process of public participation.
 This enhances the credibility of the review process and enables the municipality to undertake development plans and render services that are more responsive to the needs and conditions of local communities.